Open Access at UdK

 Secondary publication in open access

-Legal questions
+Legal Information

 Authors‘ / copyright and publishing contracts

 As authors, they can grant exclusive or non-exclusive usage rights to third parties.
 In the case of the transfer of non-exclusive usage rights, the full usage of your work remains permitted and you can subsequently also allow other third parties to use it.
 This, for example, gives you the opportunity to republish your work.
-If you publish in an open access journal, you should only assign non-exclusive rights of use to the publisher.
+If you publish in a journal, you should only assign non-exclusive rights of use to the publisher.

 Secondary publication law